Llannelongue/website-lannelongue-group/team/index.md

 <!-- We are always happy to hear from talented postdocs and PhD students, more details on the [Join page](/join). -->

 {% include section.html %}

+## Alumni

+Gone but not forgotten.
+These are past group members who have moved on to new exciting roles but have all made lasting contributions to the science we do.

+  {% include list.html data="members" component="portrait" filter="group == 'alumni'" style="small" %}

 <!-- ## Affiliated members -->